zalenix/portaldocs/portal-sdk/templates/top-extensions-unit-test.md

     In the package.json you can see we're using mocha and chai but you can choose your own test and assertion framework.

-1. Update ./package.json to refer directly to msportalfx-ut i.e rather then using the file:// syntax simply specify `"msportalfx-ut" : "5.0.302.VersionOfSdkYouAreUsing"`
+1. Update ./package.json to refer directly to msportalfx-ut i.e rather then using the file:// syntax simply specify `"msportalfx-ut" : "5.302.VersionOfSdkYouAreUsing"` (notice difference in versioning, no 0 as minor version)

 1. run the following command.